Yoshi Sato

 Headshot

-In a world where data is the new currency, trust and privacy are no longer optional—they are foundational.
-I am driven by the question: how do we build infrastructures that are not only fast and scalable, but fundamentally trustworthy?
-My motivation is to advance secure systems from hardware through software, guided by the belief that trust must be a first-class property of modern computing.
+In a world where cloud infrastructure increasingly mediates how people store, compute, and exchange sensitive data, trust and privacy are no longer optional.
+I am driven by the question: How do we build infrastructures that are not only fast and scalable, but fundamentally trustworthy?
+My motivation is to advance secure systems from hardware through software, guided by the belief that trust must be a first-class property of modern cloud computing.

 News